 The final verdict found the Coal Creek Coal Company, owner of the mine, and mine inspector, R. A. Shiflett, guilty of neglect.
 As of this date, I can find no evidence that either paid a price for that crime.

-Tipton was still in Anderson County as a coal miner in the 1910 census but moved to Perry County, Kentucky by 1920.6 It’s not for me to say whether Tipton was outcast by family and friends by this event.
-He lost many family members that day and I’m sure the grief was a heavy burden to bear for the remainder of his life, especially since John was married to his sister.
+The 1910 census recorded Tipton as a coal miner in Anderson County but by 1920, he had moved to Perry County, Kentucky.6 It’s not for me to say whether Tipton was ostracized by family and friends due to this event.
+He suffered the loss of many family members that day.
+I can imagine the grief weighed heavy on him for the rest of his life, considering John’s marriage to his sister.

-There are several cemeteries dedicated to the victims of the Fraterville Mine explosion.
-The McKamey men are buried in Wilson Cemetery and their gravestones are found online.
+Several cemeteries honor the victims of the Fraterville Mine explosion.
+The graves of the McKamey men rest in Wilson Cemetery and their gravestones are available online.

 1 Coal Creek Watershed Foundation, Inc., Coal Creek: War and Disasters (https://www.coalcreekaml.com/Legacy.htm: accessed 13 Feb 2023).